CloudLabs-Samples/EduLabs/Demo/azure/demo.md

    ![](images/vmandguide.png)

-2. To get the lab environment details, you can select the **Environment details** tab, you can locate the **Environment details** tab in the upper right corner.
+2. To get the lab environment details, you can select the **Environment** tab, you can locate the Environment tab in the upper right corner.

    ![](images/environment.png)